sara-sabr/ITStrategy/_pages/en/strategy-target-solution-delivery-model.md

 The gating approach to project management requires project teams to seek permission to continue.
 This permission is granted when sufficient evidence of due diligence and an accurate picture of the future is provided.
 This may work when the future is predictable, but not when it is complex and uncertain.
-Its adverse affect is promoting feature bloating as the burden of going through the process of seeking permission before proceeding makes it a deterrent to deploy small changes.
+Its adverse effect is promoting feature bloating as the burden of going through the process of seeking permission before proceeding makes it a deterrent to deploy small changes.

 Moving to a highly integrated, complex, and uncertain world that is Digital warrant us to move towards a more empirical cycle of trying, observing, and course correcting.
 The relationship between the Planning and Execution Phase becomes cyclical.